RocketDerp/lemmy_helper/README.md

 # Intended to be safe way to operate a server

 It does read-only operations of the Lemmy database.
+WARNING: it does expose some raw data from your PostgreSQL database to the web.
+Out of the box, it won't be accessible from nginx or other proxy unless you set those up.
+And if you do open it to the public Internet, you can password protect the webapp.

 # Download code and build project